 2. Tour Jerome, Arizona

-At nearly a mile above sea level, the thin air will be noticeably cooler than the valleys below.
+Situated at an impressive elevation of nearly a mile above sea level, the thin air in Jerome offers a refreshing coolness that contrasts with the warmer valleys down below.

 3. The Smoki Museum